DUE TO COVID-19 MASKS ARE REQUIRED

 Our Matriarch, Our Mother, and Friend leaves to continue her legacy: Her three daughters: Homerzelle Reed, Carolyn (Deacon Hosie) Briley, Jr., Vickye (James) Meeks, Jr.; Seven grandchildren: Trenton (JooYoung Choi) Hancock, Pastor Mike (First Lady Sumetra) Reed, First Lady Sheree (Supt.
 Eric) Andrews, David (Temesha) Johnson, Lynsey, Deon (Bridgette) Reed, and Shari; Nine Great-grandchildren: Arianna, Brielle, Carter, Kennedy, Ryan, Angel Rose, Angelica, Olivia and Josiah and a host of nieces, nephews, and many beloved church members and friends.

-in memory of Alma (Rollerson) Twitty, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Alma (Rollerson) Twitty, please visit our floral store.